john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

 ## Inheritance

 Inheritance is taking the abstractions we create with Objects one step further.
-Instead of just creating a class for `Rectangle` and a class for `Triangle`, we make the logical leap that both of these are polygons and so have things in common.
+Instead of just creating a class for `Rectangle` and a class for `Triangle`, we make the logical leap that both of these are polygons and have things in common.
 So we create a `Polygon` class and have each inherit properties from `Polygon`.

 Let's see some concrete examples: